Seven revelations from Anthony Hopkins’ moving new memoir

 “They didn’t want to be there,” he writes.
 “Throughout the meal, they keep catching each other’s eyes and making faces.
 Abigail never seems able to forgive me for leaving the family when she was a baby.”

-In one particularly poignant moment, Hopkins recalls one of their final interactions during which his late father asked him to recite Hamlet.
+In one particularly poignant moment, the actor recalls one of their final interactions during which his late father asked him to recite Hamlet.

 Alcoholism – and the moment he turned it around